gousiosg/homepage/_posts/2014-10-03-How-do-project-owners-use-pull-requests-on-Github.md

 The factors that strongly affect the time to make a decision are mostly social and, as expected, have timing characteristics as well.
-The most important one, affecting 14% of the projects, is reviewer availability.
+The most important one, affecting 14% of the projects, is *reviewer availability*.
 The problem is more pronounced in projects with small integrator teams (45%) and no full time paid developers.
-Another social factor is contributor responsiveness; if the pull request contributor does not come back to requests for action fast, the evaluation process is stalled.
-Long discussions also affect negatively the time to decide, but they are required for reaching consensus among core team members, especially in case of controversial contributions.
+Another social factor is *contributor responsiveness*; if the pull request contributor does not come back to requests for action fast, the evaluation process is stalled. *Long discussions* also affect negatively the time to decide, but they are required for reaching consensus among core team members, especially in case of controversial contributions.
 For changes that have not been communicated before, discussions are also mandatory.

-Technical factors, such as the complexity of the change, code quality, code style and mergeability of the code also affect negatively the time to decide on a pull request.
+Technical factors, such as the complexity of the change, *code quality*, *code style* and *mergeability* of the code also affect negatively the time to decide on a pull request.
 The reason is that the code inspection reveals issues that need to be addressed by the contributors.